spencertiberi/manual50/grading/index.md

 <br>
 NOTE: A grade of 3 is indeed good!
 This can take quite some time for students to get comfortable with as they have been trained to see 3 out of 5 as a percentage, namely 3/5 or 60%. +

-Also, whereas scores of 5 can be common for *Correctness* and *Style*, a score of 5 for *Design* should be rare; a 5 here implies perfection. *Design*, by its nature, offers room for improvement in most cases.
-Thus, a 4 for *Design* is a really good grade.
+Also, whereas scores of 5 can be common for **Correctness** and **Style**, a score of 5 for **Design** should be rare; a 5 here implies perfection. **Design**, by its nature, offers room for improvement in most cases.
+Thus, a 4 for **Design** is a really good grade.

 In addition to leveraging this grading scheme, it's important to focus on providing quality feedback during the grading process so that grades have pedagogical value.
-Feedback should create opportunites for dialog between teachers and students.
+Feedback should create opportunities for dialog between teachers and students.

 ## Giving Feedback
-Grading for *Design* is by far the most time-consuming, albeit satisfying, process in grading for CS50 AP.
-The focus of grading for *Design* is efficiency and elegance of a student's code.
-As such, feedback should focus on pointing out good practices (+s) and things to change (Δs).
-It's essential that feedback include reasoning as to why something is a good practice or should be changed.
-Of course, feedback can also shine light on *Style* and *Correctness*.
+Grading for **Design** is by far the most time-consuming, albeit satisfying, process in grading for CS50 AP.
+The focus of grading for **Design** is the efficiency and elegance of a student's code.
+As such, feedback is important when grading **Design**.
+Of course, this feedback can also shine light on **Style** and **Correctness**.

+Feedback should focus on pointing out good design practices (+s) and things to change (Δs).
+As a goal, there should be an 1-to-1 ratio of +s to Δs.
+It's essential that this feedback include reasoning as to why something is a good practice or should be changed.

+In general, there should be an inverse relationship between feedback and score.
+That is, the lower the score, the more feedback should be provided, and visa versa.

 ### Feedback Examples
 Note the following code segments from a submission by a fictitious student for the problem Greedy: